bmi-labmedinfo/SynthRO/README.md

 SynthRO © 2024 by Gabriele Santangelo is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), click for more information.

 <p align="right"><a href="#top">↰ Back To Top</a></p>

+## Citation

+If you use SynthRO, please cite:

+Santangelo, G., Nicora, G., Bellazzi, R. and Dagliati, A. How good is your synthetic data?
+SynthRO, a dashboard to evaluate and benchmark synthetic tabular data.
+BMC Med Inform Decis Mak 25, 89 (2025). https://doi.org/10.1186/s12911-024-02731-9